 As of December 31, 2020, we had outstanding warrants to purchase an aggregate of 88,057 shares of our common stock, with a weighted-average exercise price of \$8.62 per share.
-We also had warrants to purchase 127,000 shares of Series C preferred stock outstanding, with an exercise price of \$4.44 per share, which will become warrants to purchase an exercise price of \$ per share in connection with the closing of this offering.
+We also had warrants to purchase 127,000 shares of our Series C preferred stock outstanding, with an exercise price of \$4.44 per share, which will become warrants to purchase shares of our common stock at an exercise price of \$ per share in connection with the closing of this offering.